Odysseus326/evan-brentson-website/README.md

 It will also have a link to a contact page
 Each button page will be the start of a branching flow.

-Link one will lead to an about me website with expicit focus on Evan's software development.
+Link one will lead to an about me website with explicit focus on Evan's software development.
 Link two will lead to a website about his involvements in music

-Each site will have an about me page, and a portfolio page, Additionally.
-They will each have a link that goes to the aforementioned contact page
+Each site will have an about me page, and a portfolio page.
+Additionally, they will each have a link that goes to the aforementioned contact page

 The music site alone will link to a "lessons" website, which is a standalone website that provides the user information about Evan (as well as other teachers) lesson schedules, policies, etc.